 - Egg yolks have more protein than egg whites.

 - The yolk is rich in fat.
-Surely you know that.
-Their content is about 4 grams of fat per egg, of which only 1.5 grams are saturated or negative fats.
+There is about 4 grams of fat per egg, of which only 1.5 grams are saturated or negative fats.
 The rest are unsaturated fats and are very beneficial to the body.
-Their cholesterol level is very low and therefore harmless to healthy people.
+Their cholesterol level is very low and therefore harmless for healthy people.
 If you tend to have high cholesterol you can somewhat restrict their consumption, but don’t eliminate them completely since their protein index is very beneficial.

 - Egg yolk is a powerful source of vitamins and minerals.
 It is rich in iron, phosphorus, potassium and magnesium.
 As for vitamins you will find the following: vitamin A, E, D, B9 (folic acid), B12, B6, B2 and B1.
 Nor should we forget that it is one of the few foods rich in vitamin D.

 - Another fact about egg yolks that we must not ignore: they contain a substance called choline.
-Do you know why this is beneficial?
-It is good for brain health, for our memory and to fight diseases such as Alzheimer’s or dementia.
-Impressive without a doubt.
+This is very beneficial for our brain health, for our memory and to improve conditions such as Alzheimer’s or dementia.
+Impressive without a doubt!

 - Egg yolk is also rich in lecithin.
 What this element does is join with the cholesterol to prevent it from being completely absorbed by the body.
 Lecithin is essential to nurture and care for our bone marrow, brain, liver, heart and nervous system.
-It helps care for our heart health and also helps to improve memory and concentration.
-Who can say now that eating egg yolks is something unhealthy?
-Absolutely no one!
+It helps care for our heart and also helps to improve memory and concentration.
+Who can now say that eating egg yolks is unhealthy?!

-In conclusion: Which is more beneficial: egg white or egg yolk?
+In conclusion: Which is more beneficial: egg white or yolks?
 Both parts are healthy.
-The egg white is fat free and the egg yolk, although it has a small amount of saturated fats, is very rich in protein.
-What is the recommendation?
-Eat whole eggs.
-Along with a varied and balanced diet you will be taking great care of your health.
-And they are delicious!
+The egg white is fat free and the egg yolk, even though it has a small amount of saturated fats, is very rich in protein.